Robert Levy (producer): Later life

-Levy attempted to revive the Lafayette Players on the west coast after the demise of Reol Films but his theatrical efforts were unsuccessful.
-He returned to New York City in the early 1930s and accepted a job as a magazine editor.
+He returned to New York City in the early 1930s and accepted a job as a magazine editor working for famous publisher Martin Goodman.
 Levy, as editor, became a leading creator of detective magazines.
 His work in this area helped to establish the material for many film noir projects in the thirties and forties.
 He died in 1959, unrecognised by posterity for his pioneering role in Black theatre and film.